aridoza/foundational-java/garbage-collection/README.md

 There are two reasons our program might ever run out of memory.

 1. The memory requirements of the program might just exceed the allocated memory.
 If you have a lot of live data and/or objects, then you need to allocate enough memory for the program to run.
 This can be determined by watching the program run in development, under production-like load.
-2. You might have a **memory leak**.
+1. You might have a **memory leak**.
 A memory leak occurs when objects are allocated but not released when done; for example, collecting them without end in a list and never letting them go.
 Another common cause of memory leaks comes from forgetting to release connection resources, such as database or filesystem connections.
-To locate these, review your code, look at all of your collections, to ensure they are not growing without bound, and check all of your connections to be sure you are releasing them when done.
+To locate these, review your code, looking at all of your collections to ensure they are not growing without bound, and check all of your connections to be sure you are releasing them when done.
 Be sure to use Java 7's `try... with` resources syntax as a defense against memory leaks.

+## Resolving an `OutOfMemory` Error (10 min)

 *So*, it is possible to run out of memory.
 That means that we should be asking ourselves: What do we do when that happens?

 Our memory leak generator is an extreme example of what can happen if your program creates objects with reckless abandon.
 In order to prevent this, be sure that you are not allowing collections to grow indefinitely.

 If your collection belongs to a singleton object or is a static reference, then many objects might be adding to it.
 If an unlimited number of objects are being added, you need to rethink your program design.

 Some possibilities are:
- * reuse duplicates
+- Reuse duplicates.
- * use "Least-Recently-Used" structures, which automatically remove items that have not been referenced in some specified time
+- Use "Least-Recently-Used" structures, which automatically remove items that have not been referenced in some specified time.
- * consider using weak references (Google WeakHashMap: https://docs.oracle.com/javase/8/docs/api/java/util/WeakHashMap.html), which clean up when memory is running out, etc.
+- Consider using weak references (Google WeakHashMap: https://docs.oracle.com/javase/8/docs/api/java/util/WeakHashMap.html), which clean up when memory is running out, etc.

+The bottom line is that *fixing* an `OutOfMemory` error is tricky and generally means changing something about the way your program is designed.
+(Do a quick search on StackOverflow and you'll see just how many people are trying to figure this out.)
+It's important to take *preventative measures* when you setup a program to ensure this doesn't happen (and yes, we know - easier said than done).

 ## Conclusion (5 mins)

 Let's check what we covered!
-- How does the garbage collector determine what is elligible for collection?
+- How does the garbage collector determine what is eligible for collection?
 - How do you set the heap size for a program?
 - What happens if you don't set one?
 - How does the stack compare to the heap?
-- Describe how to resolve an OutofMemory Error.
+- Describe how to prevent an OutofMemory Error.